The largest freshwater apex predator in North America

 The Fishing

-Fishing is quite demanding and the biggest fish feed during moon rise and moon set, sunrise and sunset.
+Fishing is quite intense.
+The biggest fish feed during moon rise and moon set, sunrise and sunset which are called majors and minors.
 The top water fishing can be very exciting right at dark so we really like to make sure we are on the water at this time.
 Our most productive fishing will consistently be early in the morning and late in the evening.
-Mid days we take off, or fish for some bass or walleye.
+Mid days we often take off but occasionally there is a very good mid day bite.
 Multiple fishing sessions per day will be offered and guests can fish them all, or take some sessions off to catch up on sleep.
-Our goal is always to land a 45 inch Musky during the trip, but guests will have a real opportunity to beat the coveted 50 inch mark.
+Our Musky average around 42 inches, but guests will have a real opportunity to beat the coveted 50 inch mark.
 There may have been a time where slinging big musky flies was just too much work, however modern technology in lines, rods and flies has made life easy.
-The flies are only double the size of a steelhead pattern and the new shooting heads take care of all the work.
+The flies range from 6 -12 inches and are tied as light and sparse as possible.
+The new shooting heads take care of all the work.
+We also like to use 2 handed, overhead casting surf rods which really takes the effort out of it.
 It takes a bit of practice to make sure your rod is doing the work and not your shoulder, but once you get it down it is no different than any saltwater fishing.

 Exclusive Amenities and Facilities